X-League (Japan): Regular season

-The top tier, X1 Super, includes 12 teams split into 2 divisions of 6 teams who play a 5 game regular season.
+The top tier, X1 Super, includes 12 teams split into 3 divisions of 4 teams who play a 6 game regular season, 3 three inside the group and three outside.

 The second tier, X1 Area, contains 8 teams while X2 comprises 19 teams, and X3 with 16 teams.
 The teams in X1 Area is divided into three groups with each team playing six games, three inside the group and three outside.

-The top tier X1 Super has 2 divisions, A and B, made up of teams from all over Japan.
+The top tier X1 Super has teams split into the western, central, and eastern groups.
 The next league down, X1 Area, has just one division between all 8 teams.
 The next two leagues below, the X2 and X3, contain east, west, and central divisions.
 The east and central divisions comprise teams mostly in and around the Kanto area, with the west teams being in the Kansai area.

 Postseason

-At the end of the X1 Super season, the top four teams in each division head into the quarterfinals then the semifinals.
-The winners of the semifinals would advance to the Japan X Bowl.
+At the end of the X1 Super season, the top eight teams in the overall rankings head into the quarterfinals then the semifinals.
+Since 2022, the winners of the semifinals would advance to the Rice Bowl.